 If you choose the latter of the two options, then you’ll want to do it before the first frost of the fall.
 The day should have dry air but the ground should be moist.

 Then, you’ll go along and hand pull each carrot.
 You can make this process easier by moistening the soil around the carrots.
 Water before you start harvesting and then use a trowel to loosen the dirt so you don’t damage the carrots while pulling.

 After you have harvested your carrots you have multiple options as to how to store them.

 1. Store In Boxes

-You begin by twisting off their tops, remove the excess soil, but don’t wash them.
+To store in boxes, begin by twisting off the carrot tops, and remove the excess soil – but don’t wash them.

 2. Leave Them Be

-You could actually leave them in the garden.
-This can be accomplished by mulching the bed where they are planted with several inches of dry leaves or straw.
+You could always leave carrots in the garden.
+Mulch the bed where they’re planted with several inches of dry leaves or straw.
 Then, go out and pull them as needed.

 3. Preserve Them